Join our volunteer team

 https://youtu.be/_70KskWtJcM Back of House volunteer training

 3.)
-Please print or e-sign our liability waiver:
+Please e-sign our liability waiver:

-If printing, please bring it with you to your first shift.
-Our printable waiver can be found here.
-Or you can e-sign our liability waiver here, and a copy will be emailed to the volunteer coordinator prior to your shift.
+You can e-sign our liability waiver here, and a copy will be emailed to the volunteer coordinator prior to your shift.

 The tasks you will be doing will vary on the day based on what we need at the food bank, sometimes it is cleaning task, sometimes roles within the food bank.